Q. HOW DO I MAKE A MASK?

 Q: WHAT ABOUT MISSION TRIPS?

-*Update on spring mission trips – We have been monitoring the situation and watching what organizations, businesses, and other churches are doing in response to the Coronavirus.
-We have considered, discussed, and prayed over this decision.
-Having said that, we have decided to postpone our spring mission trips.
+We have been monitoring the situation and watching what organizations, businesses, and other churches are doing in response to the Coronavirus.
+We are praying and are working to make a decision about our summer trips.
+We cancelled our spring trips.
 You may read a letter from Pastor Adam here.

 John Hopkins University has a real time map of the global spread of the virus.